RadiantBlockchain-Community/glyph-contracts/Tokens/BPM.md

-# TOKEN NAME HERE
+# Beatz per Mint

 - Token Name: Beatz per Mint
 - Ticker: BPM
 - Data Create:  — 07/01/2024 1:59 AM
 - Description: The future of sound is Radiant and one day this tokens may be redeemed for NFT beatz made by Xstream exclusive on RXD.

 ## Token info
 - Website: